MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/goods-receipt-management.md

 - You can select a recent goods receipt that you have interacted with.
 - You can search for a goods receipt based on vendor, purchase order, and date range.
-- You can enter in the goods receipt number, if known.
+- You can enter a known goods receipt number.

 ### Select a goods receipt

-From the _Select recent goods receipt_ drop-down list, you can see a list of previous goods receipts that you have interacted with.
-You can choose one from the list, and it loads the data for that goods receipt.
+Select a _goods receipt_ from the _Select recent goods receipt_ drop-down list that displays a list of recent goods receipts that you have interacted with.
+Choose a goods receipt from the list to load on to the screen.

 ### Search for a goods receipt